 After finishing the first side of the handle, move the clamp over onto the braided section and braid the second half of the handle.

 With three strips from each side of the handle, you now have six strips to braid.
 Match strips from the right side to strips from the left.
 Braid snugly and tightly, as you did in the handle, as any loose strips will be weak points the dog could pull on while you're playing.

 After finishing the handle, using all six pieces, two at a time, braid the length of the tug toy.
 Stop before reaching the very end as you need enough to tie a sturdy knot.

-For Larger DogsFor larger dogs, you have several different options.
+For larger dogs, you have several different options.
 You can get half a yard of fleece and cut six 3-inch wide strips.
 This would give you six narrower strips in the handle but twelve strips in the tug portion of the toy.
 It will be thicker braiding but will also create a thicker toy.

 It's easy to scale down for smaller dogs.
 Just cut the strips at two to three inches wide, depending on your dog.
 I suggest two inches for a toy breed dog and three inches wide for a small dog.
 Braid as we did for the first toy.
 You'll end up with a toy with the same handle and the same length but significantly narrower so small mouths can grab it.

 After tying the knot, trim the loose pieces to about three inches or so, if you need to, and voila!
 A new toy.

 If you'd like a longer tug toy, buy two-thirds of a yard of fleece and instead of cutting three 4-inch wide strips, cut six.
 Make the handle as we did in the first tug, then begin braiding the tug part of the toy.
 At varied parts of the toy, take a second piece of tug and tie a new section on to one strip with a small tight knot.
 Don't wait until the end and tie all three new strips on at the same time; that makes an ungainly mess.
 Instead, a third of the way down, tie on a strip and cut off the excess of the first strip.
 Two-thirds of the way down, repeat with the second strip, and so on.
 When one of the strips begins to get short, tie on the leftover remnant from the first strip.
 Continue until all of the material has been used and you're about three inches from the end.
 Knot it tightly.

 I wash my dog's tug toys with old blankets or towels and if the knots are small and tight, they wash without coming apart.
 However, not all fleece is colorfast so test the toy first or wash it with something that isn't important.
 I dry the toys by hanging them up to dry.
-With care, these toys will last a long time.

 Bones is happy with the new tug toy!
 "Come on, let's play!"